 Like Social Warfare, it’s feature packed.
 In fact, the features alone in ESSB probably outweighs Social Warfare altogether.

 Easy Social Share Buttons is probably one of the most affordable plugins I’ve ever purchased at just $19.

 For that, you get free updates and support for up to 6 months.
 14,000+ peeps are currently using ESSB.

 You can read my little review of Easy Social Share Buttons Plugin here.

-BlogVault, backs up your entire site, and makes it very simple for you to access those backups, and restore your site should you ever need to.
+BlogVault, backs up your entire site, and makes it very simple for you to access those backups, and restore your site quickly should you ever need to.

 Genesis theme framework is one of the most popular premium WordPress themes being used today.
-Unfortunately customising a Genesis child theme requires a little technical knowledge in HTML and CSS, and it’s not a simple process.
+Unfortunately customizing a Genesis child theme requires a little technical knowledge in HTML and CSS, and it’s not a simple process.

 12. Genesis Extender

-If you’re looking to take your Genesis theme one step further with personalisation, this plugin is definitely for you.
+If you’re looking to take your Genesis theme one step further with personalization, this plugin is definitely for you.